soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 !!! component-header "Important Links"
     :fontawesome-brands-github: Project: [Metadata ingestion](https://github.com/orgs/soilwise-he/projects/6)

-The Harvester component is dedicated to automatically harvest sources to populate [SWR Triple Store](./storage.md) with metadata on [datasets](#datasets) and [knowledge sources](#knowledge-sources).
+The Harvester component is dedicated to automatically harvest sources to populate SWR with metadata on [datasets](#datasets) and [knowledge sources](#knowledge-sources).

 ## Automated metadata harvesting concept

 Metadata harvesting is the process of ingesting metadata, i.e. evidence on data and knowledge, from remote sources and storing it locally in the catalogue for fast searching.
 It is a scheduled process, so local copy and remote metadata are kept aligned.
 Various components exist which are able to harvest metadata from various (standardised) API's.
 SoilWise aims to use existing components where available.

 The harvesting mechanism relies on the concept of a _universally unique identifier (UUID)_ or _unique resource identifier (URI)_ that is being assigned commonly by metadata creator or publisher.
 Another important concept behind the harvesting is the _last change date_.
-Every time you change a metadata record, the last change date is updated.
+Every time a metadata record is changed, the last change date is updated.
 Just storing this parameter and comparing it with a new one allows any system to find out if the metadata record has been modified since last update.
 An exception is if metadata is removed remotely.
 SoilWise Repository can only derive that fact by harvesting the full remote content.
 Disucssion is needed to understand if SWR should keep a copy of the remote source anyway, for archiving purposes.
 All metadata with an update date newer then _last-identified successfull harvester run_ are extracted from remote location.

 ## Resource Types

-Metadata for following resource types are forseen to be harvested:
+Metadata for following resource types are foreseen to be harvested:

 - Data & Knowledge Resources (Articles/Datasets/Videos/Software/Services)
 - Projects/LTE/Living labs